isabelc/Max-Quantity-For-WC-Shops/readme.txt

 == Changelog ==

 = 1.1.1 =
-* bugfix related to git
+* bugfix related to syncing with Git.

 = 1.1 =